About the Williams Institute and the Williams Reading Room:

 The Williams Institute Reading Room houses the law library's collection of materials acquired to support research in sexual orientation law and public policy.
 Located in the UCLA School of Law's Hugh and Hazel Darling Law Library, the Reading Room contains an international, research-level collection of works in all types of media.
 As of January 2014, over 2,000 books, periodicals and videorecordings are included in the Williams Collection.

 Located on the third floor of the UCLA School of Law library, the Reading Room and Collection are open during regular library hours. *Please refer to the Law library's Limited Access Policy for details.
 The Reading Room and collection were made possible through the generous donation of over $1 million by philanthropist, educator, and businessman Charles R. Williams, an anonymous donor, and subsequent donors and friends.

 About this Guide:

 **IMPORTANT NOTE: For pages with sub-tabs, please be sure to click on the top-level tab for general information on that topic.

 Most of the books included in the guide are housed in the Williams Reading Room.
 However, some are held by other libraries on the UCLA campus, such as the Young Research Library (the graduate studies library) and College Library (the undergraduate library.)
 "SRLF" is the Southern Regional Library Facility, a storage facility on the UCLA campus.
-For a map of all campus libraries, please click here; or for individual locations, click here.
-You can also find a description of other campus libraries and collections here.
+For more information, see the UCLA Libraries website, or the listing of different library locations.

 If you are searching for a particular item that is not included in this guide, try searching the UCLA Library Catalog.